 "The purpose of this MOU is to set forth the commitments of BRS and VA–VR&E to cooperate to meet the needs of veterans with disabilities.
 Through the efforts outlined in this agreement, BRS and VA–VR & E will strive to minimize duplication of services, improve information sharing and referral, and coordinate activities in accordance with all applicable statutes and regulations."

-The MOU is currently being updated to reflect new language from WIOA and other changes and is expected to be out early in 2020.
+The MOU is currently *being reviewed and* updated to reflect new language from WIOA and other changes..

 Other

 DBVI continues its collaborative efforts with the University of Southern Maine Linguistics Department, Helen Keller National Center (HKNC) for the Deaf-Blind, and the Maine Deaf-Blind Project, (a project which is a member of the New England Consortium of Deaf Blind Projects, and provides technical assistance for students until the age of 21 and focuses on transition age youth) to improve services for clients who are deaf-blind or dual sensory impaired from hearing and vision loss.
-Although the program, "Independence Without Fear” has discontinued, the collaboration has expanded to include the Department of Health and Human Services, Disability Rights Maine, Division of Deaf, Hard of Hearing, and Late Deafened, and A Tri-state Collaborative with Vermont and New Hampshire.
-Efforts have included discussions to recruit, train and maintain a database of specially trained volunteers who can facilitate communication for people with significant vision and hearing impairments, as well as other services that are available to the dual sensory population.
+There is a collaboration with staff from Department of Health and Human Services, Disability Rights Maine, Division of Deaf, Hard of Hearing, and Late Deafened, and A Tri-state Collaborative with Vermont and New Hampshire.
+Efforts have included discussions to recruit, train and maintain a database of specially trained volunteers who can facilitate communication for people with significant vision and hearing *loss*, as well as other services that are available to the dual sensory population.
 HKNC and OIB-TAC have provided training to staff on services to this targeted population.

 (2).
 Assistive technology services and devices are provided to individuals who are blind or visually impaired as determined by the individual’s employment goal and appear as prescribed services on the individual’s signed Individual Plan for Employment (IPE).
 DBVI works closely with several assistive technology providers such as Alpha One, All-Tech, Mainely Access, Inc., and Excel Consulting, as well as Maine CITE, the Assistive Technology grantee for Maine, to ensure that the appropriate technical assistance and assistive technology devices are provided.

 (3).
 DBVI supports staff involvement in the USDA’s AgrAbility project.
 Maine AgrAbility is administered by Alpha One and the University of Maine.
-The liaison to the project ensures that DBVI staff is knowledgeable about AgrAbility and related resources.
-Grant funding continues but may end soon.
-A separate effort in 2020 will discuss fee for service for transition age youth to access farms for work trials and prospective employment which is a service not covered by the grant.
+The liaison to the project ensures that DBVI staff is knowledgeable about AgrAbility and related resources. *VRCs can connect with AgrAbility for participants interested in agriculture to see how services can be braided.*

 (4).
 Division for the Blind and Visually Impaired (DBVI) works with other state agencies and many councils and committees, including the Governor’s Children’s Cabinet which is examining the needs of out-of-school youth.